dark-steveneq/fsodotnet8.0/docs/server/Starting a Server.md

 0. Install MariaDB
 MariaDB is required for the server to store info such as sims, cities, passwords and so on.
 You can download it [here](https://mariadb.org/download) and if you need help with setting it up, consult whatever tutorial you can find on Google.

-1. Make a new folder
+1. Extract the server to a new folder
 You probably already knew that but I'm putting it here none the less.

 2. Create a SimNFS folder